-While designing this framework, we have to make sure it is clear, consistent and encourages cross-border trade, and that all relevant EU legislation applying to e-commerce has been taken into account.
+While designing this framework, we have to make sure it is clear, consistent and encourages crossborder trade, and that all relevant EU legislation applying to e-commerce has been taken into account.
 The review should be evidence-based and include a thorough impact assessment in consultation with different stakeholders encompassing civil society and the private sector.

-https://ec.europa.eu/commission/sites/beta-political/files/political-guidelines-next-commission en.pdf
+1 Belgium, Czech Republic, Denmark, Estonia, Finland, Ireland, Luxembourg, Netherlands, Poland and Sweden.
+2 "A Union that strives for more, My agenda for Europe -Political guidelines for the next European Commission https://ec.europa.eu/commission/sites/beta-political/files/political-guidelines-next-commission_en.pdf